0xM1cx/Obsidian-Notes/Programming/C/C-Intro.md

     return 0;
 }
 ```

+- `printf()` is a library function to send formatted output to the screen.
+To use this function, we need to include `stdio.h` header file using the `#include <stdio.h>` statement.
+- The `return 0` statement is the *"Exit status"* of the program.
+It's optional.

 ### Input
 In C programming, `scanf()` is one of the commonly used function to take input from the user.
 The `scanf()` function reads formatted input from the standard input such as keyboards.